 Performing artists generally supplement their training, generate opportunities and enhance their creative knowledge through work experience and by participating in voluntary projects.
 Contact your local community centre or search the internet for details of community projects in your area.

 Other options include getting involved with unfunded charitable organisations' projects, or to support industry professionals in developing their creative process.

 Consider organising acting or dance workshops and creative laboratories to expand your art form and apply for funding for self-created art projects.
-Many dancers and actors also start their own company with a particular art form that they want to explore.
+Many dancers and actors start their own companies with a particular art form that they want to explore as the focus.